How to conduct market research before launching a new cosmetic product

 Step-by-Step Guide to Analyzing Your Data with ChatGPT:

-- Gather the Data You Want to Analyzesome text
+- Gather the Data You Want to Analyze

 - Collect all the data from your market research efforts.
 This might include customer survey responses, feedback from focus groups, social media comments, or sales and competitor reports.